CMHAAorg/cmhaa-website/site/content/resources/personal-story-melinda-upton.md

 organisation_size: Large (250+ employees)
 industry: Law & Legal Services
 ---
-I’ve seen firsthand the damage and pain that poor mental health can cause.
+I’ve seen first-hand the damage and pain that poor mental health can cause.
 One story about a colleague, in particular, fuels my drive to make a difference.

 He was preoccupied with the personal and professional expectations of what a lawyer ‘should be’.
 He was a perfectionist: falling short was seen as a failure.